gymnasium/exploring-ais-role-in-accessibility/README.md

 We didn’t even have a Argentine Spanish base model, so we had to go with the closest geographically.
 So we had to go with the Mexican Spanish one, which was not ideal.
 So some of the words are mispronounced or sound like he comes from a different region in Argentina.
 But overall, he was really impressed with how accurate the voice was to his actual voice pre losing the ability to speak.

-**Jeremy Osborn:** Well, I think I have that queued up as a screen share, but I need our administrator, Ramon, if that’s possible, for you to share that with our audience.
+**Jeremy Osborn:** Well, I think I have that queued up as a screen share, but I need our administrator, Roman, if that’s possible, for you to share that with our audience.
 And so again, this is on YouTube here.
 An example of how Team Gleason helped use the Azure custom neural voice.
 And let’s —

 **Aaron Gustafson:** Yeah.
 This is Brian Jeansonne, is his name.